Azure/Azure-Lighthouse-samples/tools/azure-diagnostics-policy-generator/README.md

 - [Overview of Trigger-PolicyEvaluation.PS1](./README.md#overview-of-trigger-policyEvaluationps1)
 - [Overview of Trigger-PolicyInitiativeRemediation.PS1](./README.md#overview-of-trigger-policyinitiativeremediationps1)

-**UPDATES!**</span> - November 03, 2020
+**UPDATES!**</span> - November 11, 2020

-- **REST API Auth Bug Fixed**: Due to some changes introduced to fix a REST Auth issue, a bug was also introduced in that auth logic.
+- **Fixed more issues with REST API logic due to updates to Az cmdlets**: Due to some changes introduced with newer Az cmdlets, REST auth logic had to be reworked.
+ADO switch is also no longer necessary for ADO.
 This has been fixed in all scripts in this repo.

 ## Flow Diagram